Separation and divorce

 How family mediation works

-You’ve chosen to settle the various aspects of your break-up with the help of a family mediator?
-Here’s a step-by-step look at what you need to know about the sessions and the process of mediation.
+You’ve chosen to settle the various aspects of your breakup with the help of a family mediator?
+What’s the role of the mediator?
+What topics are usually discussed?
+How many sessions are needed?
+Here’s what you need to know about how family mediation works.

 Who is present?